sap-tutorials/Tutorials/tutorials/cp-cf-security-xsuaa-multi-tenant/cp-cf-security-xsuaa-multi-tenant.md

 ---
-title: Add Multitenancy to a Node.js Application Secured by the Authorization and Trust Management service (XSUAA)
+title: Add Multi-Tenancy to a Node.js Application Secured by the Authorization and Trust Management service (XSUAA)
-description: Learn how to add multitenancy to your application and make it available for other subaccounts using the SaaS Provisioning service and the XSUAA.
+description: Learn how to add multi-tenancy to your application and make it available for other subaccounts using the SaaS Provisioning service and the XSUAA.
 auto_validation: true
 time: 20
 tags: [ tutorial>intermediate, products>sap-cloud-platform, topic>node-js]